emilengler/arti/crates/tor-netdir/README.md

 # tor-netdir

-Represents a clients'-eye view of the Tor network.
+`tor-netdir`: Represents a clients'-eye view of the Tor network.

 ## Overview